Is excessive menstrual pain interfering with your life?

 Women can have two types of dysmenorrhea which have different underlying causes:

 - Primary dysmenorrhea:?
 This period pain is the most common type and is not caused by any underlying disorder.
 It mostly affects adolescent girls and can start within six months to a year following the first occasion of menstruation.
-Primary dysmenorrhea usually eases as the woman gets older or gives birth.4
+Primary dysmenorrhea can oftentimes be alleviated naturally with magnesium and calcium supplementation, and changes to lifestyle and dietary habits.

 - Secondary dysmenorrhea:?
 Menstrual pain in this case is connected to some type of underlying medical condition (usually a disorder affecting the reproductive system) and can be relieved when the condition is treated.
 Secondary dysmenorrhea is most likely to develop in adulthood.2 Period pain is a common symptom of PCOS that can be considered to be an underlying condition, as well as endometriosis.
-If you have painful periods you need to discuss this symptom with your doctor to get a definitive diagnosis and embark on the best course of treatment.4
+If you have painful periods it’s an indication that it’s time to take action to heal your body.

 Most women get menstrual cramps during their period but why are yours so painful?